wallarm/product-documentation/docs/latest/user-guides/rules/rate-limiting.md

 ![Example](../../images/user-guides/rules/rate-limit-by-uri.png) -->

-### Limiting connections by customer IDs to prevent server overhelm
+### Limiting connections by customer IDs to prevent server overwhelm

 Let us consider a web service that provides access to customer orders data for an online shopping platform.
 Rate limiting by customer ID can help prevent customers from placing too many orders in a short period of time, which can put a strain on inventory management and order fulfillment.